-There is an unprecedented shortage of job applicants for restaurant jobs.
+There is an unprecedented shortage of job applicants for restaurant jobs, due to the changing restaurant industry.
 In a new survey this week by One Fair Wage of more than 2,800 workers, more than half (53%) reported that they are thinking about leaving restaurants.
 More than three-quarters of workers surveyed (76%) said they are leaving restaurants because of low wages and tips – by far the most important reason for leaving – and a slightly higher percentage (78%) said that the factor that would make them stay in restaurants is a “full, stable, livable wage”.

 So this isn’t, as many industry representatives would have you believe, a shortage of workers.
 It’s a wage shortage that is racist and sexist in that it disproportionately affects women and people of color, and is a legacy of slavery.
 It is created by the narrow-sighted greed of the industry and its trade lobby, the National Restaurant Association, which has a history of fighting against fair wages since it was formed by white restaurant owners in 1919.